Where human accuracy meets the speed of neural machine translation.

 FPE refines the text further.
 It makes the translation stylistically appropriate, as well: opting for more powerful synonyms, better syntax, rhythm.
 Appropriate for client-facing content.

 The benefits of MTPE cannot be ignored.
-In some cases, it can save you up to 50% and quadruple the turnover time.
+In some cases, it can save you up to 50% on costs and provide a four times faster turnaround time.

 With a thorough post-editing process, MTPE can bring significant savings in a variety of content.
 But there are a few caveats.